bluesilence/Lisp/clojure/projects/room-escape/README.md

 ### Bugs

-Using Windows telnet, the text will be a mess due to different line feed issue between Windows and Linux.
+Using default telnet in Windows, the text will be a mess due to different line feed issue between Windows and Linux.

 ### Any Other Sections
 ### That You Think